FailAcademy/learning/wdp-vancouver/_slides/week-01/05-cli-vagrant.md

 # Agenda

 1. Using the command line interface (CLI)
-2. Setting up a development environments with Vagrant
+2. Setting up a development environment with Vagrant

 ---
 template: inverse